How to Choose Medicare Supplement Insurance plans

 Are you a person who doesn’t like surprise costs impacting your budget?
 If so, you may prefer a Medicare Supplement Insurance plan that provides the most comprehensive coverage for covered services not paid by Medicare.

-Medicare Supplement Insurance plans that provide this broader coverage include Plan F (only available to new Medicare enrollees through 2019) and Plan G. You will probably pay a higher premium for a Medicare Supplement Insurance plan that offers more comprehensive coverage.
+Medicare Supplement Insurance plans that provide this broader coverage include Plan F (only available to new Medicare enrollees through 2019) and Plan G. You might pay a higher premium for a Medicare Supplement Insurance plan that offers more comprehensive coverage.
+A new, high-deductible Plan G might become available in 2020, according to America’s Health Insurance Plans.

 If you can tolerate some out-of-pocket health care expenses during the year, but you want to protect your finances from potentially catastrophic costs, you may find Medicare Supplement Insurance plan K or Plan L attractive.
 These two Medicare Supplement Insurance plan types provide an out-of-pocket limit on the amount you would have to pay for covered services during a benefit year.
 Once you reach this limit, Medicare Supplement Insurance plan K or Plan L pays 100% of covered services for the rest of the benefit year.
 Medicare has no limits on the amount of cost-share you might have to pay during a benefit year.

 Depending upon your lifestyle and personal preferences, you may be comfortable selecting Medicare Supplement Insurance plans that do not include coverage for emergency care while traveling abroad.
 Or you may know that your doctors participate in Medicare and accept the Medicare approved amount for covered services.
-In either of these cases, you could eliminate Medicare Supplement Insurance plan F and Plan G and maybe Plan C and Plan D from consideration.
+Refer to this Medigap plan benefits chart, which may be useful when comparing Medigap plans.

 You likely want to focus your attention are Medicare Supplement Insurance plan types that cover a portion of the costs related to Medicare covered services that are potentially very expensive.
 These health care services are ranked below from highest to lowest probable cost: